 Additionally, separate one-off payments of £300 to pensioner households and £150 to individuals receiving disability benefits will be made, and a £500 million increase will also be added to the Household Support Fund, which is delivered by local authorities and is now extended until March 2023.
 This brings the total Household Support Fund to £1.5 billion.

 This package follows closely behind the previous set of measures announced earlier in the year, which had been criticised by opposition parties and industry experts for not going far enough to help UK households.
-The funding for these measures has only been achieved thanks to a windfall tax on oil and gas companies, which have been making extraordinary profits thanks to high wholesale prices - something opposition parties had been calling for some time.
+The funding for these measures has only been achieved thanks to a windfall tax on oil and gas companies, which have been making extraordinary profits thanks to high wholesale prices - something opposition parties had been advocating for some time.

 Another significant element of this new package is the change made to the £200 loan on energy bills that every household was due to receive from October.
 This has now been doubled to £400, but will no longer be required to be paid back.